 Without cracking a biology textbook, here’s what you need to know about the Paddlefish.
 It’s one of the largest freshwater fishes in North America (over five feet long and around 60 pounds), although its Chinese counterpart (likely extinct) grew even bigger.

-At one point, Paddlefish could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and Tennessee and east to New York.
+At one point, Paddlefish, or Spoonbill, could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and Tennessee and east to New York.

 Now that Paddlefish are under threat, regulations have been placed to prevent further overfishing.
 Still, the population is fairly robust, and the production of Paddlefish roe is still fully operational across the states.